-The Complainant cites numerous court and assessment tribunal decisions as well as appraisal textbooks that support the practice of deriving capitalization rates using actual income and actual sale price for each property being analyzed in a capitalization rate study.
+The Complainant cites numerous court and assessment tribunal decisions as well as appraisal textbooks and Alberta Government and Alberta Assessors Association materials that support the practice of deriving capitalization rates using actual income and actual sale price for each property being analyzed in a capitalization rate study.
 Further, the evidence contains materials produced by the City of Calgary in years past that described this extraction method as being the most appropriate method.
 That is generally the procedure used in the Altus Cap.
 Rate Study wherein two capitalization rates are derived from sales - one based on "typical" income and one based on "market" income.
 In the study, it was found that there was not a wide discrepancy in the rates from the two derivation methods utilized (typical or market rental income).